Here are some answers to the questions most commonly posed by prospective Parents and Guardians:

 Are students allowed to use their phones at school?

-Students are not permitted to access their mobile phones between 9 am and 3 pm.
-This means that they spend their break times interacting with their friends.
-We believe that it is vitally important for students to be physically active and sociable at school rather than using break times to engage with social media.
+Students do not access their mobile phones during school hours.
+Students’ phones are sealed in Yondr pouches at 9:00 am, then unsealed at 3:00 pm.
+This means that the students spend their break times interacting with, and conversing with their friends.
+We believe that it is vitally important for students to be physically active and social at school rather than using break times to engage with social media.
 Interestingly, student feedback is highly supportive of our approach.
 The students seem to know what’s good for them!

 What is the school’s advice for media usage in the home?

 For many good reasons, we strongly advocate screen-free leisure activities.
 This does not mean that you need to sign your child up for formal cello lessons (although this is a great thing to do).
-It can be as simple as encouraging your child to go outside, to spend time in the garden, to bake, knit, build cubbies, walk the dog, go skateboarding, bike-riding, walk along the beach etc. Real whole-body activities (as opposed to digital, sedentary activities) help develop strong, outward-focussed, less self-obsessed young people.
+It can be as simple as encouraging your child to go outside, to spend time in the garden, to bake, knit, build cubbies, walk the dog, go skateboarding, go bike-riding, walk along the beach etc. Real whole-body activities (as opposed to digital, sedentary activities) help develop strong, outward focussed -not self- obsessed- young people.
 This approach is health-giving on physical, emotional and mental levels.
-We also encourage our Parents and Guardians to carefully consider the appropriateness of films and other digital content that their child is exposed to.
-We strongly advise that they take care to avoid their child viewing violent, sexually explicit and advertising-laden content as this can negatively impact on the wellbeing of developing young minds.
+We also encourage our parents and guardians to carefully consider the appropriateness of films and other digital content that their child is exposed to.
+We strongly advise that they take care to avoid their child viewing violent, sexually explicit and advertising-laden content as this can negatively impact on the wellbeing of developing young people.

 Is the Central Coast Steiner School intending to expand to Years 11 and 12?